TM312/mllrs.io/content/articles/aws-transcribe.md

     In the following we will look at each part separately before putting everything <a href="#transcription-handler">together</a>.

-    Given the filename as input, we can split name and file format us the internal `os.path` module.
+    Given the filename as input, we can split name and file format us the internal <code>os.path</code> module.

     ```py
     from os import path